-There are not only such telescopes that we are used to seeing in astronomical observatories and personal plots of neighbors.
+Telescopes that we are used to seeing in astronomical observatories and neighbors’ back yards are not the only types that exist.
 There are also infrared telescopes and radio telescopes.

 - The infrared telescopes are used in astronomy to study the thermal radiation of space objects.
-As you know, all bodies, both liquid and solid, heated to a certain temperature, emit infrared spectrum energy.
-The wavelengths emitted by the body depend on the heating temperature: the lower the temperature, the longer the wave and the lower its radiation intensity.
+As you know, all types of matter, both liquid and solid, heated to a certain temperature, emit infrared spectrum energy.
+The wavelengths emitted depend on the heating temperature: the lower the temperature, the longer the wave and the lower its radiation intensity.

 Each of them has its advantages and disadvantages.

 Refractors.
 These telescopes use only lenses in their objectives (no mirrors).
 They are easy to recognize: usually, they have a long and thin body, tapering from an objective to an eyepiece.
 They are the easiest to use and do not require adjustment.
 Because of the design, their aperture is small and does not allow you to observe dim objects.
 They are better for the Moon, planets of the Solar system and, maybe even binary stars.
 Refractors can be used as a very powerful spyglass, they are very suitable for beginners and children.
 Though they are more expensive than reflectors of the same aperture, however, they have several advantages: